postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/observing-an-api.md

     url: "/docs/designing-and-developing-your-api/managing-apis/"
 ---

 You can use Postman monitors to observe the performance and availability of your APIs.
-After you link a collection-based monitor or uptime monitor, you can view monitor results right in the API Builder.
+After you link a collection-based monitor or uptime monitor, you can view monitor results in the API Builder.

 Monitor integrations enable you to send the results of collection-based monitors to Slack, Splunk, and other channels.
 You can also view application performance management (APM) metrics from New Relic or Datadog within Postman.